Note: This article contains an affiliate link to Apple. If you click through and make a purchase, we earn a small commission at no extra cost to you.

 I haven’t been able to find out any detail about its age.
 Much of this history has been lost after families were rounded up and trucked to a mission in Brewarrina.

-It’s curious how far this hearth is from the shoreline and therefore protection from the elements.
+It’s curious how far this hearth is from the shoreline and therefore its lack of protection from the elements.
 I guess the lake bed may have been more heavily vegetated back then.
 Who knows.

 A couple of kilometres onto the lake is the remnants of a well.
 A rusty steam boiler still sits there, looking pretty forlorn and lonely out there.